Bird watching is a popular hobby and a great way to introduce children to science and nature.

 ISBN-13: 978-1771470544

-On the Wing by David Elliott and illustrated by Becca Stadtlander
+by David Elliott and illustrated by Becca Stadtlander

 Head over to the poetry section to find this beautiful picture book.
 Each poem is sure to inspire readers to want to find out more about the fascinating birds inside.